PUMA

 “How recruitment learns to fly – from hidden champion to well-known aircraft factory”

-with Anke Lemke, Head of Communications Elbe Flugzeugwerke GmbH Dresden
+with Anke Lemke, Head of Communications Elbe Flugzeugwerke GmbH Dresden back in 2024

 “How to marketing conception – from the basics to individual strategies and measures”